 - 1. Safeguard the credit card and credit card account number at all times; lost or stolen credit cards must be reported immediately to the credit card agency and the City of Ferndale Finance Department; - 2.
-Keep credit card in a secure location at all times; - 3, Not allow anyone to use the credit card and/or credit card account number who is not authorized to do so: - 4.
-Obtain and retain original itemized receipts for goods and services purchased.
+Keep credit card in a secure location at all times; - 3.
+Not allow anyone to use the credit card and/or credit card account number who is not authorized to do so;

+- 4. Obtain and retain original itemized receipts for goods and services purchased.
+The purpose of the charge and the name of the individual involved must be written clearly on the receipt by the cardholder.
 All forms of canceled checks and copies of credit card bills do not substitute for original receipts.
-An employee may be allowed to file an affidavit in lieu of a receipt if the original receipt is lost or a receipt is not obtained: - 5.
+An employee may be allowed to file an affidavit (Attachment A) in lieu of a receipt if the original receipt is lost or a receipt is not obtained; - 5.
 Review in a timely manner monthly statements from the financial institution provider for accuracy and ensuring all transactions posted are legitimate transactions made by the cardholder.
 Receipts and/or packing slips and the customer's copy of the charges must be attached to the monthly statement.
 The authorized user of the credit card must sign the statement that the goods have been received; - 6.
 Submit the statement and documentation in a timely manner to the Finance Department for payment processing; - 7.
 Surrender the credit card and corresponding support documentation to the Finance Department upon separation from the City of Ferndale; - 8.
-Take any other steps necessary to ensure that the credit card is used only for authorized purposes.
+Take any other steps necessary to ensure that the credit card is used only for authorized purposes. - 9.
+Sign a Credit Card User Agreement (Attachment B) upon issuance of the credit card.